smallinsky/infra/oracle/README.md

     SQL>

     ```
    If you are seeing `ORA-12514: TNS:listener does not currently know of service requested in connect
-descriptor` the TCPS XE listener is not ready and you need to retyr after a while.
+   descriptor` the TCPS XE listener is not ready and need to retry after a while.

 10) Connect from GUI client:
     ```bash
     $ tsh proxy db oracle --tunnel